 College Students’ Best Asset: Your Academic Reference Librarian

-If you’ve had limited experience using library resources throughout your elementary, middle and high school years, then, most likely, you’re totally oblivious to how using this rich resource effectively in and outside the classroom can reduce the need for study cram sessions and all-nighters.
+Then, most likely, you’re totally oblivious to how using this rich resource effectively in and outside the classroom can reduce the need for study cram sessions and all-nighters.

-At-risk and/or first-generation college students are particularly vulnerable.
 Even students with family histories of college attendance often “overestimate” what they know about today’s library resources and how best to use them.

 Google and Wikipedia May Get You Started…

-In addition to knowing how to find the exact information you may need, they can also assist students with narrowing down research topics, analyzing appropriate academic resources, and recommending various study skill strategies.
+Besides knowing how to find the exact information you may need, they can also assist students with narrowing down research topics, analyzing appropriate academic resources, and recommending various study skill strategies.

 So, if you haven’t made your campus academic reference librarian a “study buddy”, then do so quickly.